Xquiset/SetHomesTwo/README.md

 ### Changelog
 - Fixed issue where players missing sh2.teleport could not break blocks.
-- Fixed issue where a player who has a open homes gui has their inventory overwritten by the next person to open a homes gui.
+- Fixed issue where a player who has an open homes gui has their inventory overwritten by the next person to open a homes gui.
+- Added go-home and list-homes commands